Copyright © Wolverhampton Photographic Society 2021

 anything I could find I suddenly remembered I’d been told to turn the dial to

-of the film was blank and one shot was unrecognisable … but I did!
+was blank and one shot was unrecognisable … but I

 Maybe it was that first experience which ignited my